 - Where costs are not covered by travel insurance, you may be able to apply for financial assistance from the University.

 Many universities are making arrangements to complete their semester online.
-We recommend you continue to engage in your studies if possible and activity communicate with your academics and tutors.
+We recommend you continue to engage in your studies if possible and actively communicate with your academics and tutors.
 You have been invited to join the Global Learning Engagement Hub on LSM which is designed to help you continue the social connections with your fellow exchange students, both international peers from your host universities and other Uni Melb students on exchange.